wxsd-sales/wx1-instant-connect-lab/06-connectflow-01.md

 # Webex Connect Flow

 The objective is to create a Webex Connect flow for a healthcare use case.
-We will do it in sections.
+We will do it in sections:

-**Table of Contents**

 1. [Introduction](#introduction)
 2. [Create a new blank flow](#create-a-new-blank-flow)